 Sara hoped to improve our ability to map wetland species successfully using drones.

-“Drones are a really important intermediary between manned aircraft and ground based remote sensing methods of a field crew going out there and doing a species survey,” she said.
+“Drones are a really important intermediary between crewed aircraft and ground based remote sensing methods of a field crew going out there and doing a species survey,” she said.

 “They can produce very high resolution datasets.
 So, like on the order of centimetres.
 This is really important for this site in particular because it was extremely diverse… Even more than that it was a very, very heterogeneous environment, and really benefited from having that high resolution data that you can’t necessarily get from a satellite,” she said.